projectatomic/atomic-site/source/blog/2018-02-06-fedora-atomic-workstation.html.md

-For the last few Fedora releases, the Workstation WG has been working on combining the best of the Project Atomic pattern with the Fedora Workstation Edition into a deliverable dubbed &quot;Fedora Atomic Workstation&quot; (often shortened as &quot;Atomic WS&quot;).
+For the last few Fedora releases, the Workstation WG has been working on combining the best of the Project Atomic pattern with the Fedora Workstation Edition into a deliverable dubbed &quot;Fedora Atomic Workstation&quot;.
 In Fedora 27, we have reached a point where we feel comfortable inviting other developers and enthusiasts to try it out and even make it their daily driver.

 Read on to discover what Fedora Atomic Workstation is, what its benefits are, and how you can get started today!